 - Review other recent lessons that haven’t been completely mastered.
 Try one of our practice games to encourage improvement.

 - Play through all of the songs learned since the beginning of the Unit.
-Playing along with our practice CD is a good way to do this.
-Make sure both the right hand and the left hand are getting a turn to play each song, so both hands can develop evenly.
+Playing along with our Practice Album is a good way to do this.
+In the early units, make sure both the right hand and the left hand are getting a turn to play each song, so both hands can develop evenly.